MARKETING FOR SME'S - WHAT ARE BRAND GUIDELINES?

 WHAT ARE BRAND GUIDELINES?

-Brand Guidelines are a rulebook that facilitates the efficient and consistent application of a set of branding assets.
+Brand guidelines, also called a brand style guide, are a rulebook that facilitates the efficient and consistent application of a set of branding assets.
 The assets include your logo and its variations if there are any, a palette of colours and stipulated font or fonts.
 Anyone using your brand guide template for marketing materials should gain a clear idea of how the brand should look wherever it appears.

 HOW DOES A BRAND STYLE GUIDE WORK?

 Essentially, your guide to brand style will dictate how your company, product or service looks, feels and sounds to outsiders.
-Working well, the guide to a brand will exert remarkable control over how the brand is perceived, so much so that – and major enterprises and trendy design houses, in particular, are fond of this – it may even be referred to as a Brand Bible or Brand Standards Manual.
-It doesn’t matter what the brand book is called … but straying too far from its commandments is a sin.
+Working well, the guide to a brand will exert remarkable control over how the brand is perceived, so much so that – major enterprises and trendy design houses, in particular, are fond of this – it may even be referred to as a Brand Bible or Brand Standards Manual.
+It doesn’t matter what the brand book is called, the point is: straying too far from its commandments is a sin.

 WHO GETS TO USE THE BRAND GUIDE?

 Apply the contents of the brand style guide with rigour and you can achieve consistency of look, feel and tone, from the boardroom to shop floor, front of house to the storeroom.
-It should make no difference who uses the guide, receptionist, PA, office junior, freelance copywriter, a student on placement, sales manager.
+It should make no difference who uses the guide - a receptionist, a PA, an office junior, a freelance copywriter, a student on placement, or a sales manager -.